chinapedia/wikipedia.abstract.en/Page/Renaissance.md

 The development of perspective was part of a wider trend towards realism in the arts.[55]
 Painters developed other techniques, studying light, shadow, and, famously in the case of Leonardo da Vinci, human anatomy.
 Underlying these changes in artistic method was a renewed desire to depict the beauty of nature and to unravel the axioms of aesthetics, with the works of Leonardo, Michelangelo and Raphael representing artistic pinnacles that were much imitated by other artists.[56]
 Other notable artists include Sandro Botticelli, working for the Medici in Florence, Donatello, another Florentine, and Titian in Venice, among others.

-Da_Vinci_Vitruve_Luc_Viatour.jpg's _Vitruvian Man_ (c.
+'s _Vitruvian Man_ (c.
 1490) demonstrates the effect writers of Antiquity had on Renaissance thinkers.
 Based on the specifications in Vitruvius' _De architectura_ (1st century BC), Leonardo tried to draw the perfectly proportioned man.
 (Museum Gallerie dell'Accademia, Venice)]]

 In the Netherlands, a particularly vibrant artistic culture developed.
 The work of Hugo van der Goes and Jan van Eyck was particularly influential on the development of painting in Italy, both technically with the introduction of oil paint and canvas, and stylistically in terms of naturalism in representation (see _Renaissance in the Netherlands_).
 Later, the work of Pieter Brueghel the Elder would inspire artists to depict themes of everyday life.[57]